Malvales: Description

 The morphology of Malvales is diverse, with few common characteristics.
-Among those most commonly encountered are leaf shapes in palmate form, sepals which are connate, and a specific structure and chemical composition of the seeds.
+Among those most commonly encountered are leaf shapes in compound palmate form, filaments which are connate, and a specific structure and chemical composition of the seeds.
 The cortex is often fibrous, built of soft phloem layers.

 Taxonomy

 Early classifications such as that of Dahlgren placed the Malvales in the superorder Malviflorae (also called Malvanae).
 Family boundaries and circumscriptions of the "core" Malvales families, Malvaceae, Bombacaceae, Tiliaceae, and Sterculiaceae, have long been problematic.
 A close relationship among these families, and particularly Malvaceae and Bombacaceae, has generally been recognized, although until recently most classification systems have maintained them as separate families.
 With numerous molecular phylogenies showing Sterculiaceae, Bombacaceae, and Tiliaceae as traditionally defined are either paraphyletic or polyphyletic, a consensus has been emerging for a trend to expand Malvaceae to include these three families.
 This expanded circumscription of Malvaceae has been recognized in the most recent version of the Thorne system, by the Angiosperm Phylogeny Group, and in the most recent comprehensive treatment of vascular plant families and genera, the Kubitzki system.

 The dominant family in the APG II-system is the extended Malvaceae (Malvaceae sensu lato) with over 4225 species, followed by Thymelaeaceae with 898 species.
 This expanded circumscription of Malvaceae is taken to include the families Bombacaceae, Sterculiaceae and Tiliaceae.
 Under the older Cronquist system the order contained these four "core Malvales" families plus the Elaeocarpaceae and was placed among the Dilleniidae.
 Some of the currently included families were placed by Cronquist in the Violales.